Hyperbaric oxygenation for tumour sensitisation to radiotherapy. | Canada Hyperbarics Skip to main content

 What Researchers Did

-Researchers conducted a systematic review of randomized and quasi-randomized trials to assess the benefits and harms of hyperbaric oxygenation therapy (HBOT) during radiotherapy for malignant tumors.
+Researchers conducted a systematic review of randomised and quasi-randomised trials to assess the benefits and harms of hyperbaric oxygenation therapy (HBOT) during radiotherapy for malignant tumours.

 What They Found